-My aim is that Mr T should be put as closely as possible into the position he'd probably now be in if Phoenix Life had treated him fairly.
+My aim is that Mr T should be put as closely as possible into the position he'd probably now be in if Zurich had treated him fairly, taking into account that Mr T shares responsibility for his loss.

-The SSAS only seems to have been used in order for Mr T to make an investment that I don't think he would have made from the proceeds of this pension transfer, but for Phoenix Life's actions.
-So I think that Mr T would have remained in his pension plan with Phoenix Life and wouldn't have transferred to the SSAS.
+The the SSAS only seems to have been used in order for Mr T to make an investment that I don't think he would have made from the proceeds of this pension transfer, but for Zurich's actions.
+So I think that Mr T would have remained in his pension plan with Zurich and wouldn't have transferred to the the SSAS.

-To compensate Mr T fairly, Phoenix Life must subtract the proportion of the actual value of the SSAS which originates from the transfer of the Phoenix Life pension, from the notional value if the funds had remained with Phoenix Life.
+To compensate Mr T fairly, Zurich must subtract the proportion of the actual value of the the SSAS which originates from the transfer of the Zurich pension, from the notional value if the funds had remained with Zurich.
 If the notional value is greater than the actual value, there is a loss.
+Zurich must then pay 70% of that loss.